JarnoLeConte/streamdeck-airplanemode/README.md

-`AppleMail` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).
+# AirplaneMode

+This `AirplaneMode` plug-in for [Stream Deck](https://www.elgato.com/gaming/stream-deck) makes it possible to disable your internet connection by a single press on a button on your Stream Deck.
+Implementation is based on the example plugin `AppleMail` provided by [Elgato](https://github.com/elgatosf/streamdeck-applemail).

 # Description

-`AppleMail` is a plugin that displays the number of unread emails in Apple Mail.
-Pressing on the key will launch Apple Mail.
+`AirplaneMode` makes it possible to block all internet activity.
+Pressing on the key will disconnect your internet.
+Pressing another time will bring you online again.

 # Features

+- Detect and switch your network location
 - code written in Objective-C
+- run AppleScript
 - macOS only
-- localized
-- detects if Apple Mail is running

 ![](screenshot.png)

 # Installation

-In the Release folder, you can find the file `com.elgato.applemail.streamDeckPlugin`.
+In the Release folder, you can find the file `me.hckr.airplanemode.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 # Source code